-Each newly diagnosed family in the Cancer Center is assigned a social worker to assess the family's psychosocial needs and to work with you throughout your child's treatment.
-Your social worker will contact you and your child's primary oncologist soon after your child's diagnosis (usually before the initial family meeting).
-Here are the social work services we offer at the Cancer Center:
+Each newly diagnosed family in CHOP's Cancer Center is assigned a social worker to assess the family's psychosocial needs and to work with you throughout your child's treatment.
+Your social worker will contact you and your child's primary oncologist soon after your child's diagnosis.
+Social work services we offer at the Cancer Center include:

-- Psychosocial assessment.
-This assessment is done when your child is diagnosed and includes:
+This assessment is done when your child is diagnosed with cancer and includes:

 - A look at your child's and your family's understanding of the diagnosis and your feelings about it

 - Discussing any unique family circumstances such as separation, divorce and pertinent cultural issues that may impact your child's care and adjustment

 Your social worker will offer guidance about the road ahead and will help you to deal with feelings of shock, sadness and grief.
 You'll learn coping strategies that are tailored to your child and your family.

 Attendance at family meetings

 Your social worker will make every attempt to attend your initial family meetings to provide support as your family learns more about your child's diagnosis and planned treatment.

 Links to community and financial resources

 Your social worker will link you to numerous helpful services including: